simonvomeyser/simple-web-dev/resources/markdown/the-laravel-scheduler-without-cronjobs.md

 slug: the-laravel-scheduler-without-cronjobs

 excerpt:
-    The Laravel Scheduler is an awesome tool since it greatly simplifies the usage of confusing cron job definitions I am too not smart enough for.
+    The Laravel Scheduler is an awesome tool since it greatly simplifies the usage of confusing cron job definitions I am simply not smart enough for.

     Learn to use this feature without access to your servers cron jobs on cheap hosters